-The Jeep Surrey Princess Model was one of many Hamilton Pedal-Drive Jeeps built by Hamilton Steel Products of Chicago.
+The Jeep Surrey Princess Model was one of the Hamilton Pedal-Drive Jeeps built by Hamilton Steel Products of Chicago.
 This photo is courtesy Anna Cinammon.

 Like the Tonka Toys, the Hamilton Jeeps have a high hood and front grille design that appears to owe more to the CJ-3B than to the DJ-3A.

-There was a flurry of interest in the Surrey among toymakers just after 2000.
-In addition to the Altaya Taxi, there was the Matchbox 1960 Jeep Surrey in their Elvis Presley series in 2001.
+There was a flurry of interest in the Surrey among toymakers just after 2000, including the Matchbox version in their Elvis Presley series in 2001.
+See more details on the Matchbox 1960 Jeep Surrey.
 Too bad Matchbox didn't continue with the Fountain Green and Cerulean Blue versions.